sstrucel/sstrucel.github.io/contact.md

 ---
+layout: page
 title: Contact me
-subtitle: Here you'll find all the ways to get in touch with me tags:[personal, contact, linkedin, github, email]
+subtitle: Here you'll find all the ways to get in touch with me
+tags: [personal, contact, linkedin, github, email]
 ---

 **LinkedIn** www.linkedin.com/in/shawnstrucel